PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

    Typical workflow of using github

-Figure :ref:`figure-github8` shows the github website after git push.
+:numref:`figure-github8` shows the github website after git push.
 The changes are clearly marked: if a new line is added, a “+” sign is added in front.
 Similarly, if a line is deleted, a “-” sign is added in front (not shown in this example).